akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 message structures must be carefully tested as it is hard to predict if and how Jackson will reflectively interact with them.

 @scala[However, nested types cannot automatically be found and sealed supertypes for ADTs must be marked with the marker traits or will cause runtime errors.
-Scala standard library Enumerations is not possible to serialize.]
+Scala standard library Enumerations are not possible to serialize without manually defining additional metadata.]

 When annotating single parameter constructors, the `@JsonCreator` annotation must be on the constructor, and not on the class to be picked up in a native image. @scala[So instead of `@JsonCreator case class MyClass(field: String)`, it should be `case class MyClass @JsonCreator() (field: String)`]